Seasonal Flooding

 If power has been disconnected to your property, the Electrical Safety Authority (ESA) will be required to inspect the property prior to hydro being restored.

 Please NOTE: Any electrical devices, plugs, heaters, furnaces, or pumps that have been flooded or affected by water, will require an electrician to service it before the inspector is called.
-To find a licensed electrical contractor, search the ESA website.

 During and after a power outage or flood it is important to consider the safety of your food and water to protect against any food or waterborne illnesses.
 Visit the Simcoe Muskoka District Health Unit for information to ensure that you are safe after a power outage.